 On October 11, 2011, JinkoSolar, along with our directors and officers at the time of our initial public offering, or the Individual Defendants, and the underwriters of our initial public offering were named as defendants in a putative shareholder class action lawsuit filed in the United States District Court for the Southern District of New York captioned Marco Peters v.
-JinkoSolar Holding Co., Ltd., et al., Case No. 11-CV-7133 (S.D.N.Y.).
-In an amended complaint filed on June 1, 2012, the plaintiff, representing a class of all purchasers and acquirers of ADSs of JinkoSolar between May 13, 2010 and September 22, 2011, inclusive, alleged that the defendants violated Sections 11 and 12(a)(2) of the Securities Act and Section 10(b) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, by making material misstatements or failing to disclose material information regarding, among other things, JinkoSolar's compliance with environmental regulations at its Haining facility.
+Jinko Solar Holding Co., Ltd., et al., Case No. 11-CV-7133 (S.D.N.Y.).
+In an amended complaint filed on June 1, 2012, the plaintiff, representing a class of all purchasers and acquirers of ADSs of JinkoSolar between May 13, 2010 and September 22, 2011, inclusive, alleged that the defendants violated Sections 11 and 12(a)(2) of the Securities Act and Section 10(b) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, by making material misstatements or failing to disclose material information regarding, among other things, Jinko Solar's compliance with environmental regulations at its Haining facility.
 The amended complaint also asserted claims against the Individual Defendants for control person liability under Section 15 of the Securities Act and Section 20(a) of the Exchange Act.
 On January 22, 2013, the District Court issued a Memorandum and Order dismissing the amended complaint as against all defendants.
 The plaintiff appealed the District Court's Order to the United States Court of Appeals for the Second Circuit, which issued an order on July 31, 2014 vacating the District Court's Order and remanding the case to the District Court for further proceedings.
-Defendants filed a further motion to dismiss the amended complaint, which remains pending before the District court.
-We are unable to reliably estimate the probability of prevailing in the case and the scope of any liabilities.
+Defendants filed a further motion to dismiss the amended complaint.
+On January 22, 2015, JinkoSolar agreed, subject to court approval, to settle the lawsuit.
+The settlement, if approved, will also resolve all related claims against JinkoSolar's officers and directors as well as the underwriters involved in Jinko Solar's public offerings during the relevant period.
+Under the terms of the proposed settlement, the members of the proposed class will receive a settlement fund of \$5.05 million, less any court-approved fees.
+JinkoSolar will contribute a portion of the settlement fund, and JinkoSolar's insurers will fund the remaining portion.
+JinkoSolar will not take any charge in connection with the settlement.
+JinkoSolar has denied, and continues to deny, the allegations and is entering into this settlement solely to eliminate the uncertainty, burden and expense of further protracted litigation.
+On March 11, 2016, the District Court entered an Order and Final Judgment approving such settlement, certifying the proposed class for settlement purposes, and dismissing the amended complaint with prejudice.